JavaD0j0/job-application-tracker/README.md

 - **Upload Excel Files**: Submit an Excel file of your job applications for real-time analysis.
 - **Instant Insights**: Immediately see key insights, including:
   - Total applications
+  - Application status breakdown (e.g., pending, rejected)
   - Remote vs. onsite applications
-  - Application status breakdown (e.g., pending, rejected)

 ## How to Use

 ### Step 1: Access the Tool

-Visit the website at **[your-website-url.com](https://your-website-url.com)** to begin using the tool.
+Visit the website at **[Job Application Tracker](https://job-application-tracker-3mct.onrender.com/)** to begin using the tool.
 No account or login is required.

 ### Step 2: Prepare Your Excel File